digitaltwinconsortium/dtc-glossary/glossary.md

 ## Virtual Representation

-> A virtual representation is a complex digital model comprised of a set of correlated [digital models](#digital-model) and supporting data which provide cohesive information about their subject matter.
+> A virtual representation is a complex, cohesive digital representation comprised of [stored representations](#stored-representation), [computations/simulations](#simulation-model), unstructured data, and supporting data which collectively provide an information-rich "virtual" experience of their their subject matter.

-The [integration model/function](#integration-modelfunction) of a [digital twin system](#digital-twin-system) "[virtually](#virtual)" joins different digital models together into a cohesive, multi-faceted, complex [model](#model) of reality that we call a "virtual representation".
+The [integration model/function](#integration-modelfunction) of a [digital twin system](#digital-twin-system) "[virtually](#virtual)" joins information of various kinds together into the cohesive, multi-faceted, representation of reality that we call a "virtual representation".

 In "virtual representation", the adjective "virtual" is not modifying "representation".
 The "representation" is an __actual__ representation that provides a virtual experience of the subject matter represented by the representation.